aknrdureegaesr/pelican.wiki.repo/Home.md

 For information on the current release version, please refer to the [Pelican documentation](http://docs.getpelican.com/).
 For those using the bleeding-edge version, refer to the corresponding [in-development documentation](http://docs.getpelican.com/latest/).

 Additional themes can be found in the [Pelican Themes](https://github.com/getpelican/pelican-themes) repository.
-Plugins for Pelican be found in the [Pelican Plugins](https://github.com/getpelican/pelican-plugins) repository and on the [[Externally Hosted Plugins]] page.
+Plugins and tools for Pelican be found in the [Pelican Plugins](https://github.com/getpelican/pelican-plugins) repository and on the [[Externally hosted Plugins and Tools]] page.

 ## Getting Help